sandstorm12/VideoAnnotationTracker/README.md

 # VideoAnnotationTracker

-A baseline for video annotation with visual tracker helper.
+A baseline for video annotation with a KCF-based visual tracker helper.

 **Current version is just for demo purposes and is barely practially useful**